zeevick10/bitcoin-educational-content/tutorials/others/pbn-certificate-timestamping/en.md

 ![image](./assets/proof-mechanism.webp)

 Note that thanks to this proof mechanism, any attempt to alter even the smallest detail of your certificate or diploma will create a completely different sha256 hash of the signed file, which would instantly revealing tampering because the signature and the timestamping will not be valid anymore.
-Furthermore, if anyone tries to maliciously forge some certificates or diplomas on behalf of Plan B Network, a simple verification of the signature would reveal the fraud.
+Furthermore, if anyone tries to maliciously forge some certificates or diplomas on behalf of Plan ₿ Network, a simple verification of the signature would reveal the fraud.

 ## How does the GPG-signature work?

 The GPG signature is obtained with the use of an open-source software name GNU Private Guard.
 This software allows anyone to easily create private keys, sign and verify signature and also encrypt and decrypt files.
-For this scope of this tutorial, know that Plan B Network use GPG to create its private/public key and to sign any Bitcoin Certificate or Diploma of Course Completion.
+For this scope of this tutorial, know that Plan ₿ Network use GPG to create its private/public key and to sign any Bitcoin Certificate or Diploma of Course Completion.

 On the other hand, if someone wants to verify the authenticity of a signed file they can use GPG to import the public key of the issuer and verify.
 In the second part of the tutorial we will see how to do it with a terminal.